Skip to main content

 • Problem: Editors can apply formatting in TinyMCE, while front-end components (Razor, React, Vue, etc.) expect controlled classes, structures, and responsive rules.

-• Objective: Ensure TinyMCE style options map directly to the organization's design system rather than enabling arbitrary inline styling.
+• Objective: Ensure TinyMCE style options map directly to the organisation's design system rather than enabling arbitrary inline styling.

-• Primary mechanisms: StyleFormats, ContentCss, BodyClass, limited plugins, and block-first modeling.
+• Primary mechanisms: StyleFormats, ContentCss, BodyClass, limited plugins, and block-first modelling.

 • CMS 12 PaaS principle: TinyMCE configuration is code-driven via dependency injection, not primarily managed through the Admin UI.